ProvableHQ/leo/documentation/guides/program_upgradability.md

 You may also refer to another program's metadata through the [`std::prog`](../language/standard_library.md#stdprog) module — for example `std::prog::edition::[credits.aleo]()` or `std::prog::program_owner::[foo.aleo]()`.
 You will need to import the program in your Leo file to use this syntax.

 Note.
-Programs deployed before the upgradability feature (i.e. using Leo version < v3.1.0) do not have a `program_owner`.
+Programs deployed before the upgradability feature (that is using Leo version < v3.1.0) do not have a `program_owner`.
 Attempting to access it will result in a runtime error.

 ---